RedRusDB/redrus/README.md

 -----

-_Update (25/09/2022): The project is kind of on hold as I just started a new job and still adapting to the new schedule I have.
+The project is kind of slow phase coz i have job in parallel and am learning the things on the way.
 Hence, the progress will be slower.
 Hopefully, I can regain my momentum after a couple of weeks._

 ----

 ## End Goal

-The main focus to write a storage engine from scratch.
+The main focus to write a in momery storage engine from scratch.
 This project now includes it's own B+ Tree data structure, buffer pool, LRU replacement policy, transaction manager, and lock manager.